brumka/PiHole-DOT/README.md

 ```

-As a result, my `dot.conf` for NGINX DOT gateway now looks as following
+As a result, my `/etc/nginx/dns.d/dot.conf` for NGINX DOT gateway now looks as following

 ```
 stream {